Media Systems¶

 /mnt/dietpi_userdata/Music

-To update Logitech Media Server to the current version, execute
+Logitech Media Server can be updated to the current version with the following command:

 dietpi-software reinstall 35